tsangsiu/RB120_OOP/Assessments/Open_Ended_Questions/open_ended_questions.md

 Depending on the scope where `self` is used in, `self` can reference different things:

 - Inside an instance method, `self` references the calling object.
-- Inside a class but outside an instance method, `self` references the class itself.
+- Inside a class method, `self` references the class itself.
+- Elsewhere, `self` references the enclosing structure.

 ### Why is it generally a bad idea to override methods from the `Object` class, and which method is commonly overridden?